AdobeDocs/commerce-frontend-core/src/pages/ui-components/howto/add-category-attribute.md

 ---
-group: ui-components-guide
-title: Add a category attribute
+title: Add a category attribute | Commerce Frontend Development
+description:
 contributor_name: SwiftOtter Studios
 contributor_link: https://swiftotter.com/
 ---

+# Add a category attribute

 Category attributes were automatically displayed in the [admin](https://glossary.magento.com/admin) panel of Magento 1.
 In Magento 2, it is necessary to explicitly render it with a [UI Component](https://glossary.magento.com/ui-component).
 This is quite easy to do and provides a great degree of control over the form input.
 In the code examples below, replace `attribute_id` and `Your Category Attribute Name` with your own values.

-## Step #1: Create the Attribute
+## Step #1: Create the attribute

 The following is a full example of an install script that creates a [category](https://glossary.magento.com/category) attribute.
 If you already have a category attribute, it is not necessary.